by Diane Carter

 Many people think including a thank you note is going overboard.
 After all, it takes time and you know how crazy things can be trying to get all of your card orders out in a timely manner.
 But saying “thank you” is an important part of doing business.
 If you have a brick and mortar store, you wouldn’t consider not saying thank you at the checkout.
 The same is true of online purchases.

 It is recognizing that you appreciate a customer’s business.
 Just packing a copy of the invoice into the envelope or box is not enough.
-You don’t need official thank you notes--it works to just write thanks on the customer’s receipt.
+You don’t need official thank you notes–it works to just write thanks on the customer’s receipt or a blank piece of paper.
 In fact, handwriting is the perfect personalization to get repeat buyers.

 8. Answer emails within 24 hours for sure and quicker if possible

-9. Write quality descriptions and always include a photo of the card when listing
+9. Write quality descriptions and always include quality photos

 The description you write should also be professional and accurate.
 It’s good if you can say something about the player or the card in the description.
 There are untold numbers of cards for sale online with no descriptions at all and no photos.
-“Card is good” or “card is NM” does not really give the buyer enough information.
+“Card is NM” does not really give the buyer enough information.

 You will always have repeat customers if the card they receive is exactly as described and sold at a fair price.
 Don’t make a card sound better than it is just to get more money for it.
 It may work once but that buyer will be gone forever.